Sheldon Adelson: Las Vegas, Nevada

 In 1991, while honeymooning in Venice with his second wife, Miriam, Adelson came up with the idea for a mega-resort hotel.
 He razed the Sands and spent $1.5 billion to construct The Venetian, a Venice-themed resort hotel and casino, which opened on May 3, 1999.

 Bethlehem, Pennsylvania

 In the late 2000s, Adelson and the company built a casino resort in Bethlehem, Pennsylvania.
 It is one of five stand-alone casinos that were awarded a slots license by the Pennsylvania Gaming Control Board in 2006.
 The casino opened May 22, 2009.

 In 2010, during the Great Recession, Adelson told The Wall Street Journal "If it were today, we probably wouldn't have started it."

+In 2019, the Las Vegas Sands Corp. sold the Bethlehem casino for $1.3 billion to Alabama-based Wind Creek Hospitality.
+The new owner, Wind Creek Hospitality, is owned by the Poarch Band of Creek Indians.
+The casino's new name is the Wind Creek Bethlehem.

 Macau

 Adelson led a project to bring Las Vegas Sands casinos to Macau.
 The 1000000 sqft Sands Macao became China's first Las Vegas-style casino when it opened in May 2004.
 He recovered his initial $265-million investment in one year and, because he owned 69% of the stock, he increased his wealth when he took the stock public in December 2004.
 Following the opening of the Sands Macao, Adelson's personal wealth multiplied more than fourteen times.

 In August 2007, Adelson opened the $2.4 billion Venetian Macao Resort Hotel on Cotai and announced that he planned to create a massive, concentrated resort area he called the Cotai Strip, after its Las Vegas counterpart.
 Adelson said that he planned to open more hotels under brands such as Four Seasons, Sheraton, and St. Regis.
 His Las Vegas Sands planned to invest $12 billion and build 20,000 hotel rooms on the Cotai Strip by 2010.

 Adelson's company was reportedly under federal investigation over alleged violations of the Foreign Corrupt Practices Act relating to payments made to a Macau lawyer.
 In 2015, Sands agreed to pay a $9 million settlement with the Securities and Exchange Commission, which included no admission of wrongdoing.